Leaks on Russian gas pipelines raise concerns about sabotage

 “This is an unprecedented situation that requires an urgent investigation.
 We are extremely worried by this news,” he said in a conference call with reporters.

-The Danish and Swedish maritime authorities issued navigation warnings after the leaks in the pipelines were detected northeast and southeast of the Danish island of Bornholm.
+The Danish and Swedish maritime authorities issued navigation warnings.
+On the eastern coast of Bornholm, the Danish Emergency Management Agency installed equipment that measures the concentration of gas in the air.
+Local police said “authorities assess that there are no safety or health risks.”

-Denmark established a prohibited area to ensure that ships do not go near the leaks.
+Denmark also established a prohibited area to ensure that ships avoid the leaks.
 Ships may lose buoyancy, and there may also be a risk of ignition above the water and in the air, authorities said.

 The Nord Stream pipelines have been at the center of an energy clash between Europe and Russia since the invasion of Ukraine in late February.
 Plunging Russian gas supplies have caused prices to soar, pressuring governments to help ease the pain of sky-high energy bills for households and businesses as winter nears.
 The crisis also has raised fears of rationing and recession.